chengniedotcom/chengniedotcom.github.io/_pages/research.md

 Journal Papers Under Review
 ---------------------------

-- Jiang Z, Rai A, Sun H, Nie C, Hu Y (2023).
-How Online Information Influences Offline Transactions: Insights from Digital Real Estate Platforms.
-Revising for the 5th round review at _Information Systems Research_

 - Nie C, Zheng Z (Eric), Sarkar S (2023).
 Firm Competitive Structure and Consumer Reaction in Search Advertising.
-Submitted for the 3rd round review at _Journal of the Association for Information Systems_
+Revising for the 4th round review at _Journal of the Association for Information Systems_

 - Fang B, Nie C, Zheng Z (Erci) (2023).
 Information Asymmetry and Speculation in NFT Platforms.
 Submitted for the 1st round review at _Production and Operations Management_